---

 ```

-Once set up, a new `.vercel` directory will be added to your directory.
-The `.vercel` directory contains
+Once set up, a new `.vercel` directory is added to your directory.
+The `.vercel/project.json` file contains the `orgId` and `projectId` of your Vercel Project.
+To unlink your directory, remove the `.vercel` directory.

 You can use the [`--yes` option](/docs/cli/deploy#yes) to skip these questions.